KDani-99/tabby-native/README.md

   7. Make a fork of the repo, upload your translation and make a pull request or email us with the translation file and we will add it.

 ## Bugs
-  Please create an issue if you've found a bug.
+  Please open an issue if you've found a bug.